 Steve Jobs didn’t like the idea of white apple products and opposed it.
 Jony Ive Apple’s head of design convinced him to use white for Apple products.

 He gave his nod for white when Apple designers showed him different shade called moon grey.

-Steve Jobs had a bizarre habit of parking his car in spots reserved for handicapped.
-Moreover, he never put a licence plate on his car.
+Steve Jobs had a bizarre habit to pack his car in spots reserved for handicapped.
+Moreover, he never put the licence plate on his car.
 He used to drive a silver Mercedes SL55 AMG.
 How did he manage to do this?

 Jobs found a loophole in California license plate laws.
-If anybody had a new car, he or she can drive the car without a license plate for six months.
+If anybody had a new car, he or she can drive the car without the license plate for six months.

 Jobs had an agreement with the leasing company and he used to change car every six months, exchanging the old car with another identical model.
 This way he used to drive the car without license plate.